MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 ```

 This statement creates a new type with two anonymous items of type `Double`.
 Aside from anonymous items, user-defined types also support named items as of Q# version 0.7 or higher.
-For example, we could have named the to items `Re` for the double representing the real part of a complex number and `Im` for the imaginary part:
+For example, we could have named the two items `Re` for the double representing the real part of a complex number and `Im` for the imaginary part:

 ```qsharp
 newtype Complex = (Re : Double, Im : Double);